Kangaroo Island Power Station

 The Kangaroo Island power station is a set of diesel generators located at the Kingscote substation at Brownlow KI on Kangaroo Island.

-It consists of three 2MWe Caterpillar 3516B generators capable of providing a combined 6MW of power.
+It consists of three 2MWe Caterpillar 3516B generators capable of providing a combined 6 MW of power.

 Owned and operated by SA Power Networks, it is used to provide stability of supply if both of the submarine power cables to the mainland are unavailable.